CanonicalLtd/maas-docs/en/installconfig-checklist.md

 a spare physical system (but KVM works too).
 In the web UI, confirm that the import of images has finished!

-Go to the 'Nodes' page in the web UI.
+Go to the 'Machines' page in the web UI.
 A successfully added node will soon appear there with a status of *New*.
 It will also have a funny name.
 Whatever, you're still a rock star!